-Our goal at Aha! is to respond to your request as quickly as we can.
+Our goal at Aha! is to respond to customer's requests as quickly as we can.
 Because when we do, we have the best chance of interacting with you while you are the most focused on the request at hand.
 We are nearly guaranteed that you will be passionate and thoughtful while your need is still fresh.

 Einstein said, “I have no special talent.
-I'm only passionately curious.”
+I am only passionately curious.”
 You too should be addicted to asking why and finding the answers.
-Curiosity is fundamental to learning and a leading indicator of success.
-If you are curious, you are interested and invested, so you will keep working at a problem until you solve it.
+Curiosity is fundamental to learning and is a leading indicator of success.
+If you are curious, you are interested and invested, so you will keep working on a problem until you solve it.
 At its best, work is a quest for knowledge powered by insatiable curiosity.

 This is contrary to conventional wisdom, but we think that you and your company should be driven by interruptions.
 Most people are taught to try to tune out distractions because there are so many urgent but unimportant requests.
 Tuning them out is a mistake.
 Listen carefully to the noise so you can learn to pick out the valuable data.

-You should respond to requests quickly as they come in.
-That’s because you cannot afford to keep revisiting them.
-You need to quickly analyze them as they are received and allow your “goal first” strategy to guide you.
-The key is to digest the information and its importance as quickly as possible so you can get on to the next one and creating more value.
+You should respond to requests quickly because you cannot afford to keep revisiting them.
+You need to quickly analyze them as they are received and allow your goal-first strategy to guide you.
+The key is to digest the information and its importance as quickly as possible, so you can get on to the next one and create more value.

 Explaining the “why” makes the “what” simple to digest.
-This is especially important when saying “No.” The benefit to you is that if you share your assumptions and motivations and they are wrong — the other person will have a chance to help you see a better way.
+This is especially important when saying “no.” The benefit is that if you share your assumptions and motivations and they are wrong, the other person will have a chance to help you see a better way.
 If you simply provide your answer, you are limiting your opportunity for growth.

-People worry that being kind at work is often a sign of weakness.
+People worry that being kind at work is a sign of weakness.
 Nothing could be further from the truth.
-Being kind is good for you as it allows you to stay in control, remain humble, and maintain perspective.
-While it does not mean that you will always agree with everyone — it does allow you stay calm and build strong relationships.
+Being kind is good for you because it allows you to stay in control, remain humble, and maintain perspective.
+While it does not mean that you will always agree with everyone, it does allow you stay calm and build strong relationships.